Pollinator-Commons/project_template/README.md

 ## How to Use This Repository

-This repository serves as a template for managing your project and collaborating with others in the SpaSES Lab.
+This repository serves as a template for managing your project and collaborating with others.
 It provides:

 - A consistent file structure for storing code, data, and metadata.
-- Templates for downloading and uploading project data to and from the SpaSES Google Drive.
+- Templates for downloading and uploading project data to and from the Google Drive.
 - Tutorials for using styling and linting packages.
 - Dataspice package tutorial for creating machine‑readable metadata and human‑friendly documentation.
 - Guidelines for documenting your code, managing version control, and maintaining a well-organized project.